BuseSahin1/prot-on_web/README.md

 #### To Run the PROT-ON Webserver

-Initiate two terminal tabs on the PROT-ON working directory, and run the following commands to start background and scheduled tasks, respectively (You must run these commands out of the environment).
-Note that, if any change or bugs occur in the scripts, please rerun these and the supervisor command below.
+Open two separate terminal tabs on the PROT-ON working directory, and run the following commands to start background and scheduled tasks, respectively.
+These commands should be run out of the environment.
 ```
-sudo celery -A app.celery worker --loglevel=info
+celery -A app.celery worker --loglevel=info &
-sudo celery -A app.celery beat --loglevel=info
 ```
-and

 ```
-sudo service supervisor restart
+celery -A app.celery beat --loglevel=info
 ```

 ### PROT-ON Output Files

+* **Mutation models Folder:** Stores the mutant models modeled by EvoEF1 or FoldX.
+The commands that generate the mutant models are `BuildMutant` and `BuildModel`, respectively for EvoEF1 and FoldX.

-* **Interface amino acid list:** Interfacial amino acid list (within a defined cut-off), belonging to the input chain ID, calculated by interface_residues.py.
-The same script outputs the pairwise contacts, as a Pairwise distance list.
+* **Interface amino acid list:** Amino acids within a defined cut-off are listed (calculated by `interface_residues.py`) as interfacial amino acids with their corresponding input chain IDs.
+Also, the pairwise contacts are calculated by the `interface_residues.py` script and saved as a pairwise distance list.

-* **Mutation models:** Generated mutant models modeled by BuildMutant command of EvoEF1 or BuildModel command of FoldX.

-* **Individual EvoEF1/FoldX files:** EvoEF1/FoldX binding affinity predictions calculated by ComputeBinding of EvoEF1 or AnalyseComplex of FoldX (proton_scores).
+* **Individual EvoEF1/FoldX files:** Binding affinity predictions are stored in this folder.
+Binding affinities are calculated preferably by EvoEF1 or FoldX.
+The commands that calculate the predicted binding affinities are `ComputeBinding` ad `AnalyseComplex`, respectively for EvoEF1 and FoldX (proton_scores).

-* **Boxplot of EvoEF1/FoldX scores:** All EvoEF1/FoldX binding affinity predictions are analyzed with the box-whisker statistics, where;
+* **Boxplot of EvoEF1/FoldX scores:** All binding affinity predictions are analyzed with the box-whisker statistics.

-* **Depleting mutations:** are defined by the positive outliers, and;
+* **Depleting mutations:** The positive outliers are listed as depleting mutations.

-* **Enriching mutations:** are defined by the negative outliers.
+* **Enriching mutations:** The negative outliers are listed as enriching mutations.

-* **Heatmap of PROT-ON scores:** All possible mutation energies are plotted as a heatmap for visual inspection.
+* **Heatmap of PROT-ON scores:** A heatmap to visualize all possible mutation energies, highlighting depleting and enriching mutations.

 * **Filtered mutations:** Stability-filtered (uses ComputeStability command of EvoEF1 or Stability command of FoldX, where DDG-stability<0) enriching and depleting mutations and optionally PSSM-filtered (Enriching mutations with PSSM-score >0 && Depleting mutations with PSSM-score <=0).